ubccr/xdmod-supremm/docs/customization.md

 New application definitions should be added at the end of the file.
-Once the new definition has been added, then the database dimension tables must be updated as follows:
+Once the new definition has been added, then the database dimension tables must be updated as follows (Note: depending on how you installed XDMoD, `/usr/share/xdmod` should be replaced with `/opt/xdmod/share` or the correct path to the `share` directory, and `/etc/xdmod` should be replaced with `/opt/xdmod/etc` or the correct path to the `etc` directory).

 First update the SQL definition file for the application tables:
 ```